Allostatic load: Causes of allostatic load

-Type 1 allostatic load represents the adaptive response to an absolute lack in energy, glutathione and several macronutrients.
-It also includes predictive responses, e. g. in hibernation, infection and depression.
+Type 1 allostatic load represents the adaptive response to an absolute lack in energy, glutathione, and several macronutrients.
+It also includes predictive responses (e.g., hibernation, infection, and depression).

 Type 2 allostatic load results from an expected mismatch of energy demand and supply.
-It is triggered by psychosocial stress, e. g. due to low socioeconomic status, major life events and environmental stressors.
-This association explains the increased risk for cardiovascular disease and chronic conditions like obesity, diabetes, hypertension and psychotic conditions in subjects that were exposed to psychosocial trauma, social disadvantage and discrimination.
+It is triggered by psychosocial stressors such as low socioeconomic status, major life events, and environmental stressors.
+This association explains the increased risk for cardiovascular disease and chronic conditions like obesity, diabetes, hypertension, and psychotic conditions in subjects that were exposed to psychosocial trauma, social disadvantage, and discrimination.
 Socio-cultural mechanisms tend to augment this relation by perpetuating disparity even in the quality of health care, which tends to be inferior in socially disadvantaged population strata.